arinaskh/Reinforcement-Learning-Mario/README.md

 ## Project Files
 - **main.py**: The main loop managing interactions between the environment and Mario.
+- **Mariometrics.py**: Includes a `MetricLogger` to track training and evaluation performance.
+- **replay.py**: Used to evaluate a trained Mario model.
-- **agent.py**: Defines how the agent collects experiences, selects actions based on observations, and updates its action policy.
+- **Marioagent.py**: Defines how the agent collects experiences, selects actions based on observations, and updates its action policy.
-- **wrappers.py**: Contains logic for environment preprocessing, such as resizing observations and converting RGB to grayscale.
+- **Mariowrappers.py**: Contains logic for environment preprocessing, such as resizing observations and converting RGB to grayscale.
 - **neural.py**: Defines Q-value estimators using a convolutional neural network.
-- **metrics.py**: Includes a `MetricLogger` to track training and evaluation performance.
-- **replay.py**: Used to evaluate a trained Mario model.

 ## project overview